EmilioPeJu/panda-yocto-proposal/README.md

 The images are:
 - `initramfs.cpio.tar`: it contains the needed packages to mount and move to the definitive rootfs.
-- `packages.squashfs`: definitive rootfs, it contains system packages and panda packages including all the flavors of FMCs.
-Even though it is called `packages.squashfs` for convenience, this is actually `petalinux-image-minimal.squashfs` with the panda packages added (and possibly some extra system packages).
+- `rootfs.squashfs`: definitive rootfs, it contains system packages and panda packages including all the flavors of FMCs.
+Even though it is called `rootfs.squashfs` for convenience, this is actually `petalinux-image-minimal.squashfs` with the panda packages added (and possibly some extra system packages).
 The filesystem was decided to be squashfs for many reasons.